tidymodels/hardhat/tests/testthat/_snaps/forge-recipe.md

       forge(new_data, blueprint)
     Condition
       Error in `validate_column_names()`:
       !
-The following required columns are missing: 'x'.
+The required column `x` is missing.

 # `forge()` is compatible with hardhat 0.2.0 molded blueprints with a recipe with a nonstandard role